mark-regan/orca-terraform-dbx-ddl/table_deploy_pipeline/README.md

   - You can combine approvals with other checks (branch control, work item linking, or business hours) per environment.

 Parameters
-- sqlPath (default: table_deploy_pipeline/sql): root path to SQL files
-- warehouseIdOverride (default: empty): explicit warehouse id to use; takes precedence over variable groups
-- tags (default: empty): comma-separated list of tags to include; only files with at least one matching tag will run
+- None.
+The SQL root path is fixed to `table_deploy_pipeline/sql`.
+The SQL Warehouse is resolved from variable groups by ID or by name.
+Tags come from `deploy.json`.

 How it works
 1) AzureCLI@2 obtains OIDC variables and logs in to Azure